w3c/wcag3/guidelines/groups/process-and-task-completion/complete-tasks/information-requirements-available-at-start.md

 - overview of the process and next step.

 :::applies-when
-When the user needs to complete a multi-step process.
+the user needs to complete a multi-step process.
 :::

 :::tests